Training Across Disciplines

 - Choose a co-mentor LaMP trainer from a distinct area of LaMP research than your primary mentor.

 - Participate in a career skills weekly meeting.
-These meetings will alternate between targeted career development and a journal club.

 - Complete RCR training.